init-JaeminKim/init-jaeminkim.github.io/_posts/2020-09-23-Iterating_Vectors_with_Different_Size.md

 }
 ```

 To grade the test, the correct answers are compared with answerSheet.
 If the size of correct answers is larger or smaller than answerSheet, it will make index error.
-So, we can use `Modulus operation`.
+So, we can use property of `Modulus operation`.

 **Note:** The result of the modulus operation is 0 ~ N-1.
 {: .notice--info}